MEDomics-UdeS/MEDomicsTools/python.md

     def some_old_method(self):
         print(self._name)
 ```
-You can use it with a "reason" message to help choose another alternative.
+You can use it with a "reason" message to help choose another alternative:
 ```python
 from deprecated import deprecated